Contents

 As a counsellor, I commit to holding your confidence and protecting your privacy.
 This means:-

-• We will meet in a secure physical location, or a securely encrypted communication medium (Skype, Zoom etc) where we may talk freely with one-another.
+- We will meet in a secure physical location or a securely encrypted communication medium (Zoom, Teams, WhatsApp, Skype, etc.) where we may talk freely with one another.

-• Should your partner, parent, sibling, offspring or best mate contact me to say “Hi, I know John is in counselling with you, and I wanted to ask…” then for ethical reasons around your privacy and confidentiality, I will decline to give any information.
-Odd as it may seem to you, I will also decline to give information about anyone even if I’m not working with the person in question (as to acknowledge or deny that I’m working with someone would also be an unethical breach of someone’s privacy somewhere).
+- Should your partner, parent, sibling, offspring or best mate contact me to say: “Hi, I know John is in counselling with you, and I wanted to ask…” then for ethical reasons around your privacy and confidentiality, I will decline to give any information.
+Even if it seems odd to you, I will also decline to give information about people I’m not working with, because acknowledging or denying that I’m working with someone would still be a breach of privacy.

 There are two important exceptions to this structure:-

-1. I am a member of the National Counselling Society and as such one of my commitments to you is to have in place a supervisory consultant to ensure I’m working to my best.
+- I am a member of the National Counselling and Psychotherapy Society and as such, one of my commitments to you is to have in place a supervisory consultant to ensure I’m working to my best.
 My consultant is funded by me.
-I will discuss my work with my choice of consultant, which may sometimes include my work with you from time to time, My supervisory consultant will not know you personally nor professionally.
+I will discuss my work with my choice of consultant, which may sometimes include my work with you from time to time.
+My supervisory consultant will not know you personally nor professionally.

-2. If you tell me of your intention to commit an act of violence, abuse upon another person, or break the law (such as terrorism) I may not be allowed by law to keep this information to myself, nor even tell you that I am contacting an appropriate body.
-If you are unsure about discussing something with me that may be legally sensitive, it may be best to consult a legally-qualified & knowledgeable person before doing so.
+- If you tell me of your intention to commit an act of violence or abuse upon another person or to break the law (such as terrorism-related), I may not be allowed by law to keep this information to myself nor even tell you that I am contacting an appropriate body.
+If you are unsure about discussing something with me that may be legally sensitive, it may be best to consult a legally qualified and knowledgeable person before doing so.

 Your Rights to my Competency.